Pratima/simple-aws-helper-scripts/README.md

 # simple-aws-helper-scripts
-Simple scripts to help day to day operations without having to hop onto the AWS console
+Simple scripts to help day to day AWS operations without having to hop onto the AWS console

-Easy to use scripts
+* Easy to use scripts.
-Just place in the user's PATH and use.
+* Just place in the user's PATH and use.